 Dielectric laser accelerators are designed to couple high-quality optical laser light sources to charged particles, in order to accelerate them to relativistic speeds.
-Periodic dielectric structures, known as photonic crystals, using materials with a so-called photonic band gap (PBG), confine light to a vacuum channel in the material, in a fashion similar to a metal waveguide, but with losses many orders of magnitude lower [12].
+The methods employed generally rely upon either (1) the use of a photonic crystal medium, (2) the use of a phase mask, or a combination of both.
+Periodic dielectric structures, known as photonic crystals, using materials with a socalled photonic bandgap (PBG), confine light to a vacuum channel in the material, in a fashion similar to a metal waveguide [12], but with losses many orders of magnitude lower.
 PBGs allow for optical confinement of modes within cavities and waveguides, via the introduction of defect state(s) that break the symmetry of the crystal.
-Exemplary devices include Omniguides, in which a 1D photonic crystal is wrapped around into a cylinder to confine light in a hollow core [13]; 2D arrays of rods with one or more rods removed [14]; and 3D stacks of rods (known as woodpile structures) [15] or alternating rod and hole layers with one or more dielectric regions removed [16, 17].
+Example devices include omniguides, in which a 1D photonic crystal is wrapped around into a cylinder to confine light in a hollow core [13]; 2D arrays of rods with one or more rods removed [14]; and 3D stacks of rods (known as woodpile structures) [15] or alternating rod and hole layers with one or more dielectric regions removed [16,17].
+The scheme exemplified by Ref.
+[1] uses a phase mask instead of a photonic crystal (in this case, a pair of dielectric gratings) to produce a periodic phase reset of an incident plane wave in a vacuum region where the beam travels.
+Inclusion of a PBG reflector, as is proposed for the device of Ref.
+[27], allows for resonant confinement and enhancement of the accelerating field in the cavity.

-Since the accelerating mode is confined to a low-loss vacuum channel, dielectric laser accelerators based on photonic band gap designs allow efficient coupling of laser light to charged particle beams.
+Since the accelerating fields are restricted to a low-loss vacuum channel, dielectric laser accelerators based on these designs allow efficient coupling of laser light to charged particle beams.
 Developing prototype structures for testing requires simulating optimal designs, and choosing the proper materials and fabrication methods.
 A number of promising designs with 1D, 2D, and 3D periodicity have been proposed and were reviewed the DLA Workshop.
 Many of these designs are being fabricated and beam tested now or in the near future.
 Designs are also needed for coupling laser power to and from the accelerator waveguides.